 finalize_and_compute_crate_hash for where the hash is actually

-CrateDisambiguator is a 128-bit hash used to distinguish between
+StableCrateId is a 64-bit hash used to identify different crates with

-different crates of the same name.
-It is a hash of all the
+potentially the same name.
+It is a hash of the crate name and all the

-By default, all Rust symbols are mangled and incorporate the disambiguator
+By default, all Rust symbols are mangled and incorporate the stable crate id.

-hash.
 This allows multiple versions of the same crate to be included together.
+Cargo

-factors, like the package version, source, and the target kind (a lib and bin
+like the package version, source, and the target kind (a lib and test can have

 Crate loading can have quite a few subtle complexities.
 During name